TejasJagadeesh/data-512-a2/README.md

 **Description:**
 We use Wikimedia REST API to access ORES (Objective Revision Evaluation Service) web service which is based on machine learning.
 All details about ORES can be found here - https://www.mediawiki.org/wiki/ORES and https://ores.wikimedia.org/v3/#!/scoring/get_v3_scores_context_revid_model and in the embedded links in these pages.

 ORES provides probability estimates for each of the following 6 categories.
 The category with the highest probability is returned as the score.
 The API also returns probabilities for all the categories.
-The following categories are ordered from best to worst.
+The following categories are ordered from best to worst (Source - https://wiki.communitydata.cc/Human_Centered_Data_Science_(Fall_2018)/Assignments#A2:_Bias_in_data):

 - FA - Featured article
 - GA - Good article